Music Foundation Model as Generic Booster for Music Downstream Tasks: Introduction

 The encoder design of \mfm is inspired by Jukebox but makes the representation hierarchical by enforcing the fine level to be conditioned by the coarse levels using a hierarchical autoencoder framework called hierarchically quantized VAE (HQ-VAE)~\citep{takida2023hq-vae}.
 We then use a transformer-based multi-level auto-regressive model to characterize the probability mass of learnt HQ-VAE embeddings.
 We extract features from the intermediate representation of \mfm by first converting input audio with the encoder into tokens, feeding them into the transformers, and extracting the intermediate output from the midst layer.
 We refer to these extracted features as \emph{\mfm features}.

-As shown in Table~\ref{tab:summary_of_mdt}, we test our \mfm's feature injection for several music downstream tasks.
+As shown in Table~\ref{tab:summary_of_mdt}, we test \mfm's feature injection for selected downstream tasks along with several baselines.
 To the best of our knowledge, this is the first study on enhancing both understanding and generative tasks with the intermediate representation from a single model.
-We briefly list the major findings of this study:

-\begin{enumerate}[itemsep=0pt, topsep=0pt, partopsep=0pt] \item We empirically show that, with a generative model that is established on hierarchical representation, its intermediate representation can serve as generic booster of various music downstream tasks.
+We briefly list our major findings: \begin{enumerate}[itemsep=0pt, topsep=0pt, partopsep=0pt] \item We empirically show that, with an auto-regressive generative model that is established on hierarchical representation, its intermediate representation can serve as generic booster of various music downstream tasks.

 \item We verify that the extracted intermediate representation is beneficial for music understanding tasks even with only an extra shallow back-end network.
 The extension of the shallow network with attention layers leads to further improvement.